High-precision measurement of the W boson mass with the CMS experiment: Methods

 As illustrated in Fig.~\ref{fig:ptmodeling}, the \scetlibdyturbo correction substantially improves the description of \ptmumu and \ptmu data in selected \zmm events when compared with the standalone \MiNNLO predictions.
-Uncertainties in the \ptw prediction, particularly those impacting the low-\ptw region, can shift the Jacobian peak of the \ptmu distribution in a way similar to a variation of \mw.
+Uncertainties in the \ptw prediction, particularly those impacting the low-\ptw region, can shift the peak of the \ptmu distribution in a way similar to a variation of \mw.
 Therefore, the sensitivity of the analysis to \mw critically relies on differentiating the uncertainty in \ptw and its impact on the \ptmu distribution from \mw variations.
 As can be appreciated from Fig.~\ref{fig:ptmodeling}, different sources of uncertainty contribute predominantly to different \ptv regions.
 The nonperturbative uncertainty is most pronounced at low \ptv.
 Uncertainties in the resummation calculation and in the matching of the resummed and fixed-order calculations are relevant up to $\ptv \approx 40\GeV$.
-The nonperturbative and resummation uncertainties have the largest impact on the \ptmu distribution around the Jacobian peak region that is sensitive to the \mw value.
+The nonperturbative and resummation uncertainties are most pronounced near the peak of the \ptmu distribution, the region most sensitive to the \mw value.
 Consequently, their contributions have an important impact on the measurement of \mw.
 The perturbative uncertainties in fixed-order QCD, which are dominant at high \ptv, have a small impact on \ptmu in the region sensitive to \mw.
 The uncertainties are estimated by varying the relevant parameters of the \scetlibdyturbo calculation to obtain alternative predictions that are propagated through the full experimental analysis via event-level weights.